-Contractual agreements with external entities for services exist to directly support the College missions and goals, as well as for programs and services that directly effective operations of the College.
-All contractual agreements of the College are governed by institutional policies and contain appropriate provisions to maintain the integrity of the
+Contractual agreements with external entities for services exist to directly support the College missions and goals, as well as for programs and services that directly support the effective operations of the institution.
+All contractual agreements of the College are governed by institutional policies and contain appropriate provisions to maintain the integrity of the institution.
+All contracts/agreements are monitored by the Vice President of Business Services at the College, and Vice Chancellor, Business and Administrative Services at the District.
+District's legal counsel reviews specialized contracts as necessary to ensure legal compliance.
+The District presents agreements to the Board for approval per Board Policy and Administrative Procedures.
+These agreements cover, among others, personal/professional services, lease purchase agreements, instructional programs and services, contract education, and outside facility use.